Diocese of Toledo, Ohio: Coat of arms

-In the coat of arms for the Diocese of Toledo, the field is one half blue (dexter) and one half red (sinister).
+In the coat of arms for the Diocese of Toledo, the field is half-blue (dexter) and half-red (sinister).
 A silver tower with a red cross appears on the field.
 This coat of arms is based on the coat of arms for the City of Toledo in Spain.

 Heraldist Pierre de Chaignon la Rose designed the diocesan arms in 1912.
 The formal heraldic blazon is Per pale azure and gules, a tower triply-turreted, the central turret the tallest, argent, charged with a cross-humetty of the second.

 General information

-The Diocese of Toledo covers 8222 sqmi in the following counties:

-Williams, Defiance, Paulding, Van Wert, Fulton, Henry, Putnam, Allen, Lucas, Wood, Hancock, Ottawa, Sandusky, Seneca, Wyandot, Crawford, Erie, Huron, and Richland.
+The Diocese of Toledo covers 8222 sqmi in the following counties:Williams, Defiance, Paulding, Van Wert, Fulton, Henry, Putnam, Allen, Lucas, Wood, Hancock, Ottawa, Sandusky, Seneca, Wyandot, Crawford, Erie, Huron, and Richland.

-As of 2016, the diocese had approximately 319,907 Catholics out of an area population of 1,465,561.

 Parishes

-The Diocese of Toledo as of 2014 had 124 parishes.
+The Diocese of Toledo as of 2026 had 121 parishes.